-Monarto’s meerkat mob consists of 14 mischevious meerkats across two family groups.
+Monarto’s meerkat mob consists of 14 mischievous meerkats across two family groups.
 The first group consists of three energetic brothers who were all born in Melbourne Zoo in 2012 before making their way to Monarto Safari Park the following year.

 Digby, Scout, Dugless, Sandy and Mealworm are a hyperactive bunch who are always on the move, constantly digging holes, often faster than we can fill them in!
 They’re an outgoing and confident group and love meeting new people in the Meerkat Mingle Animal Experience.

-Our other lively group of meerkets is made up of mum Eanie, dad Roho and their seven offspring.
+Our other lively group of meerkats is made up of mum Eanie, dad Roho and their seven offspring.
 Pups Britney, Kiara, Sergai and Miles came along in January 2019 and they welcomed three more siblings, two males and a female, in November 2018.